luharprashant/chaiPay/README.md

 This go app is build using gin framework and uses Stripes charge api

+## Step to run:
+1. Run the `docker-compose up -d` command from the root of directory (It will setup and install mongodb & mongo-express on your localhost)
+2. From root run `go run main.go`

 ## Below is the list of API with specification

 1. **List Charges API**